benmvp/slides/2019/reactathon/react-eco.md

 - Supports all CSS syntax including media queries, keyframe animations & pseudo-selectors!
   * There's also theming support as well
   * Been recently looking into for Eventbrite
+- There's another mode where you can specify a `css` prop and just pass styling to the object
+  * No need to create "styled components"

 /////
 <!-- .slide: data-background="url(../../img/nav-react/shaun-low-498556-blue-gray-coral-unsplash.jpg) no-repeat center" data-background-size="cover" -->